macrocosme/chime_repeaters_observer/README.md

 Python script to query the CHIME repeaters page \([http://chime-frb.ca/repeaters](http://chime-frb.ca/repeaters)\) repetitively.
 Upon (a) new burst(s) announcement, the script will send a message with burst(s) details to a slack channel.

+# Critical note
+This script is now deprecated since the start of [CHIME/FRB VOevents](https://www.chime-frb.ca/voevents).
+See https://www.chime-frb.ca/voevents for details.

 ## Before we start

 1) Create a new app for your [Slack workspaces](https://api.slack.com/apps), providing the following scopes rights to allow you to modify previous message programmatically if required:  \[channels:history,